Dynamics of forced and unforced autophoretic particles: Conclusions

-It would be natural to extend our analysis to particles with a finite value of the $m$ parameter, that is, where both diffusiophoresis and Marangoni flow contribute to self-propulsion.
-Here, one could examine if the scaling exponent of the MSD is dependent upon the value of $m$.
-This in relation to the findings by~\citet{Morozov2019}, which suggest that some amount of diffusiophoresis is needed in order to induce the transition to chaos, thereby implying that only steady translation is observed for purely Marangoni propulsion, $m=0$.
+A natural next step would be the study of active droplets, in which both diffusiophoresis and Marangoni flow contribute to self-propulsion.
+As mentioned earlier,~\citet{Morozov2019} introduce a tunable parameter $m$ that dictates the relative importance of diffusiophoretic effects to Marangoni flow.
+The findings by~\cite{Morozov2019} suggest that some amount of diffusiophoresis is needed in order to induce the transition to chaos, thereby implying that only steady translation is observed for purely Marangoni propulsion ($m=0$).
+It would be worthwhile to re-examine the chaotic dynamics in such active droplet systems by adapting the numerical-scheme presented in this work.